 The biggest misconception many small business owners have about business credit is that they have a business credit profile.
-What’s more, of those business owners that are aware and mindful of their business credit, many of them have likely never heard of the FICO SBSS Score, or FICO Small Business Scoring Service.
+What’s more, of those business owners aware and mindful of their business credit, many of them have likely never heard of the FICO SBSS Score or FICO Small Business Scoring Service.

 In this guide, we’ll answer the following questions and more:

 - What Is The FICO SBSS Score And How Is It Calculated?